shreyas/swalpa/README.md

 Swalpa was my attempt at writing such a parser that would parse these shorthand notations and blow them back into navbar HTML, which bootstrap understands.

 But... and there comes the but.
-It was pretty nieve of me to use 'regular'-expressions as basic building blocks for parsing shorthand to a context free language like HTML.
+It was pretty naive of me to use 'regular'-expressions as basic building blocks for parsing shorthand to a context free language like HTML.
 Sooner or later, pumping-lemma would bite me ... and bite it did.
 I knew I had hit the wall.
 Pumping lemma was a revealation.
-Swalpa was a pretty ambitious, though nieve, approach at parsing text, without knowing the underlying language theory.
+Swalpa was a pretty ambitious, though naive, approach at parsing text, without knowing the underlying language theory.

 .... and then I found out about [Emmet](http://emmet.io/).
 The whole purpose of writing this parser was gone.